Thermo Fisher Scientific (TMO) Q2 2017 Results - Earnings Call Transcript

 Tim C. Evans - Wells Fargo Securities LLC

-That great.
+That's great.
 Thank you, okay.

 Stephen Williamson - Thermo Fisher Scientific, Inc.